 delete the words “death” and “permanent, serious” from the instruction.
 If the

 of an accident causing death or permanent, serious injury, use either or both of these

 options throughout the instruction, depending on the facts of the case.
 When

-instructing on both offenses, give this instruction using the words “death”
+instructing on both offenses, give this instruction using the words “death” and/or

 Give bracketed element 5(e) only if the accident caused a death.

-not required to provide assistance” if there is an issue over whether assistance by the
+required to provide assistance” if there is an issue over whether assistance by the

-defendant to the injured person was necessary in light of aid provided by
+defendant to the injured person was necessary in light of aid provided by others.

-in the Related Issues section of CALCRIM No. 2140, Failure to Perform Duty
+Related Issues section of CALCRIM No. 2140, Failure to Perform Duty Following

 Give the bracketed paragraph defining “involved in an accident” if that is an issue

 Give the bracketed paragraph that begins with “If the accident caused the defendant